How Do You Determine the Effective Date of Veterans Disability?

 When Might My Effective Date Be Different?

 While a direct service connection effective date is usually the date VA receives the claim, certain circumstances may change the change this date.
 These circumstances include:

 Recent Separation from Service

 If VA receives your benefit application within a year of your separation from service and later grants your claim, your effective date is the day after you left the service.

 Presumptive Service Connection

-If the VA presumes service connection for your medical condition — and received your application within a year of you leaving the service — your effective date is when you became disabled or when the VA receives your application (whichever is later).
-If the VA receives your claim after one year from your release from active duty, your effective date is when the VA receives your application.
+If VA presumes service connection for your medical condition — and received your application within a year of you leaving the service — your effective date is when you became disabled or when VA receives your application (whichever is later).
+If VA receives your claim after one year following your release from active duty, your effective date is when VA receives your application.

 Change in Law